difference between hourly and salary

 Deciding which pay structure is right for you can depend on a variety of factors, including your job responsibilities, lifestyle, and financial needs.
 Hourly pay may be a good choice if you prefer a flexible schedule or if you have a job with varying hours.
 Alternatively, if you are looking for a predictable income and access to benefits, salary pay may be a better option.

-See also difference between systolic and diastolic
+See also difference between the total value of exports and imports is called

 Ultimately, it’s important to do your research and consider your priorities before accepting a job offer with either pay structure.
 By understanding the differences between hourly and salary pay, you can make an informed decision that best suits your needs and goals.